trinity-y/rest-counter/README.md

 # rest-counter

-## how to use this poorly made program
+## how to use this program

-now, since it's badly made, i must explain.
+now, i must explain.

 (by the way, this only works for full bars because, i mean, don't be lazy and count that eighth beat rest okay?)